Best Man Speech help A-Z

 O is for Order

-If you’re worried about this, just remember the classic three-act structure: beginning, middle and end.
+If you’re worried about this, just remember the classic three-act outline for your best man speech: beginning, middle and end.
 Start with some ice-breakers and simple jokes about the groom, move on to main anecdotes in the middle, include some heartfelt thoughts towards the end, do the toast and you’re done.

 P is for Projection